Advancement of Leadership Programs

 Committee Bios

-Dr. Kathy L. Guthrie is associate professor in the higher education program at Florida State University.
+Dr. Kathy L. Guthrie is professor in the higher education program at Florida State University.
 She serves as director of the Leadership Learning Research Center and coordinator of the Undergraduate Certificate in Leadership Studies.
-She currently serves as the associate editor for the New Directions in Student Leadership series.
+She currently serves as the editor for the New Directions in Student Leadership series.
 Her research focuses on leadership learning outcomes, socially just and culturally relevant leadership education, and use of technology in leadership education.

 Michael Chikeleze holds the Richard C. and Francelia A. Gozon University Chair in Values-Based Leadership and associate professor of communication.
 He also serves on the Board of Directors of the International Leadership Association.
 He received his undergraduate degree in economics from Enugu State University in Nigeria, and his graduate degrees at Washington University in St. Louis (M.B.A. and J.D.) and Benedictine University (Ph.D. in Values-Driven Leadership).
 Prior to joining Valpo, he was faculty member for five years in leadership studies programs at Louisiana State University Shreveport and Xavier University Cincinnati.
 His leadership career includes roles in higher education administration (Cincinnati State College and University of Cincinnati) and business management (Procter & Gamble and Chase Bank).
 Michael writes and lectures on leadership topics, specializing in ethical leadership, law and ethics and sustainable real estate practices.
 His research focuses on the impact of ethics on decision-making.
 His work has been published in peer-reviewed journals, such as Journal of Leadership Studies, Journal of Leadership Education and Journal of Sustainable Real Estate.
 He is a member of Academy of Management, Missouri Bar, and International Leadership Association.